canisat/canipy/README.md

 3. Select and verify the device's COM/TTY port path from the drop-down menu.
 See below for guidance depending on your operating system.
 If the device is using a different path, you may change it by typing in the device port box.
 4. Select the corresponding device type from the drop-down menu underneath to connect and power it on.
 5. Change channels if needed by first changing the number on the channel input field and then clicking the "Enter" button.
 6. Assign a channel to a preset by clicking one of the 6 buttons.
-Clear the button first by going to "Settings" > "Clear preset" and selecting the button number to reset it for assigning another channel.
+To clear the preset, go to "Settings" > "Clear preset" and select the button's number.
 7. Mute and unmute the audio by going to "File" > "Mute".
 8. Set the time zone and clock display settings in "Settings" > "Clock".
 9. Close the program when done.
 Time display settings and presets will be stored in a configuration file.